abumq/easyloggingpp/README.md

 # Contribution
 ### Submitting Patches
-If you wish to contribute to the project, you can do so by normal pull-requests.

-* Always push to develop branch, pushes to other branches will not be accepted..
-* When sending pull-requests please be sure to have an updated copy of library as this library is based on single file so chances of having merge-conflicts are very high.
-* In regards to newly added/modified code, if you get a copy of code from somewhere else, please provide appropriate link to make it easy for me to check the licence.
-* Please add (brief) doxygyn comment for newly created functions as per other parts of file.

-If you don't follow above points, your pull-request might be closed without being merged.

-Once successfully merged, I will add your github user ID to list of contributors.
+Since ver.
+9.25, we do not accept any patches.
+Contribution can only be done by report bugs.
+This is because Easylogging++ is based on single header file hence we run into conflicts a lot of times, which no developer likes.

  [![top]
 Goto Top](#table-of-contents)

 ### Reporting a Bug
-If you have found a bug and wish to report it, feel free to do so at github issue tracker.
+If you have found a bug and wish to report it, feel free to do so at [github issue tracker](https://github.com/easylogging/easyloggingpp/issues?state=open).
 I will try to look at it as soon as possible.
 Some information should be provided to make it easy to reproduce;
 * Platform (OS, Compiler)
 * Log file location
 * Macros defined (on compilation) OR simple compilation